Share this Post

 There’s something loopy in the documentation for this tiara, too.
 It usually gets lumped into a set of sapphire jewels made by Chaumet in 1894, supposedly for Countess Leonie Potocka.

 Um, no. Leonie died in 1893.
 Pretty sure you don’t commission a tiara for someone after they’re dead.

 Anyhoo, the tiara features an openwork mount of scrolls set with rose-cut diamonds and cushion-cut sapphires, on a base of calibre-cut sapphires with diamond points, all lined by teensy tiny diamonds mounted in silver and gold.
-There are also pictures of this tiara without the weird tall briolette sapphires that, frankly, look like shit.
-I think it came with the briolettes originally, and was later modified to look like a sane person designed it.
+Now let’s see what we can find out about the family who owned it…

 Meet the Lanckoronskis

-Elisabeth’s daughter, Leonie Wanda Potocka, is the one who owned this tiara.
+Elisabeth’s daughter, Leonie Wanda Potocka, is (theoretically, depending on those wacky dates) the one who owned this tiara.
 She married Count Kazimierz Lanckoronski, a man from a noble Polish family whose ancestral home was in Galicia.
 Here she is, in a miniature painting from about the time of her marriage:

 Now, the Lanckoronski family was known for one thing: a massive art collection.
 They had a shit-ton of Italian Renaissance art, antique sculptures, porcelain, bronzes, you name it.

 How the hell did they get it all?